 Anything with added sugar must go, but I personally believe that fruits are safe to consume.

-Sure, you will need to eat fruit with moderation as well – two pounds of bananas each day, on top of a few pineapples and watermelons are definitely too much.
-But eating fruits as snacks and toppings is definitely healthy and useful.
+Sure, you will need to eat fruit in moderation as well – two pounds of bananas each day, on top of a few pineapples and watermelons are definitely too much.
+But eating fruits as snacks and toppings without going overboard is definitely healthy and useful.

 Remember: our body needs these sugars (carbs) for energy.
-It doesn’t need added sugars though, or more sugars than what it needs to function properly!
+It doesn’t need added sugars though, or excess carbs.

 Conclusion

-It’s worth nothing that even though the maximum amount of added sugar recommended by the AHA can be considered generally safe, remember that your liver is already under a lot of stress and pressure, so it’s best to reduce the consumption of these sugars as much as possible because, really, you get nothing but empty calories along with the sweet taste.
+It’s worth nothing that even though the maximum amount of added sugar recommended by the AHA could be used as a guideline by those with a fatty liver disease, it’s best to reduce the consumption of these sugars as much as possible because, really, you get nothing but empty calories along with the sweet taste.

 Always opt for fruits when you feel the need to eat something sweet and learn to sweeten your foods with fruits also (use, for example, a banana instead of sugar when baking sweets).